jcjorel/ec2-spot-converter/README.md

                         'running' state.
   --reboot-if-needed    Reboot the new instance if needed.
   --delete-ami          Delete AMI at end of conversion.
+  --do-not-require-stopped-instance
-  -d, --debug           Turn on debug traces.
+                        Allow instance conversion while instance is in 'running' state.
+(NOT RECOMMENDED) -d, --debug           Turn on debug traces.
   -v, --version         Display tool version.
   -r, --review-conversion-result